 Get to know the community at Urban Village Fete in Greenwich (for free)

 Urban Village Fete brings together some of the best street food stalls, a variety of local traders, talks, classes, and plenty more entertainment at this free event at Greenwich Peninsula.
 There’s an awesome line-up of live music, as well as workshops such as coaster marbling, eco face painting and collage creation classes.
+Dates have yet to be finalised, but it usually happens on a weekend in mid-May.

-Urban Village Fete | Greenwich | 18th of May 2025
+Urban Village Fete | Greenwich | Dates TBA

 Image Courtesy of Photo London